aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-design/powerpoint-fonts/manage-font/_index.md

 ## **Manage Font Related Properties**
 {{% alert color="primary" %}}

 Presentations usually contain both text and images.
 The text can be formatted in a various way, either to highlight specific sections and words or to conform with corporate styles.
 Text formatting helps users vary the look and feel of the presentation content.
-This article shows how to use title: Aspose.Slides for Android via Java to configure the font properties of paragraphs of text on slides.
+This article shows how to use Aspose.Slides for Android via Java to configure the font properties of paragraphs of text on slides.

 {{% /alert %}}

-To manage font properties of a paragraph using title: Aspose.Slides for Android via Java:
+To manage font properties of a paragraph using Aspose.Slides for Android via Java:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/presentation) class.
 1. Obtain a slide's reference by using its index.